Sale of properties in Maasbommel Wamel

 • Urban planner and/or cultural historian

-The assessment committee issues a recommendation, and the final decision is made by the board.
-Phase 3 ends with the signing of a purchase agreement.
+The review committee issues a recommendation, and the final decision rests with the board.
+Phase 3 concludes with the signing of a purchase agreement.

 Phase 4

-In phase 4, an irrevocable environmental plan is in place and a purchase agreement has been signed with the selected party.
-An application for an environmental permit is submitted and, as it fits in with the amended environmental plan, the permit is granted quickly.
-In close consultation with the local community, the selected party can then proceed fairly quickly with the implementation of the plan.
+In Phase 4, a final environmental plan is in place and a purchase agreement has been signed with the selected party.
+An application for an environmental permit is submitted, and since it complies with the amended environmental plan, the permit is granted quickly.
+In close consultation with the local community, the selected party can then proceed with the implementation of the plan fairly quickly.

 Did you find what you were looking for?